fibo/flow-view/gh-pages/index.md

 For example, I used event hooks in [dflow][2] editor to save the view server side, using [Socket.IO](http://socket.io/).

-Event hooks can be passed as a second optional parameter to *Canvas* constructor
+Event hooks can be passed as an optional argument to *Canvas* constructor

 ```
 var eventHooks = {